 - cert-manager stores the certificate in a Kubernetes Secret

-- Your Ingress/Gateway uses the Secret for TLS
+- Your Ingress or Gateway mounts that Secret for TLS

 Installation